Pressing

 Types of Pressing

-simply pressing the seams to one side, and is generally advocated by most quilting
+pressing the seams to one side, and is generally advocated by most quiltinginstructors.

 Open pressing involves application of the iron both to the back and the front of the